tensorflow/tensorboard/DEVELOPMENT.md

+# How to write your own plugin

+You can extend TensorBoard to show custom visualizations and connect to custom backends by writing a custom plugin.
+Clone and tinker with one of the [examples][plugin-examples], or learn about the plugin system by following the [ADDING_A_PLUGIN](./ADDING_A_PLUGIN.md) guide.
+Custom plugins can be [published][plugin-distribution] on PyPI to be shared with the community.

+Developing a custom plugin does not require Bazel or building TensorBoard.

+[plugin-examples]: ./tensorboard/examples/plugins
+[plugin-distribution]: ./ADDING_A_PLUGIN.md#distribution

 # How to Develop TensorBoard

 TensorBoard at HEAD relies on the nightly installation of TensorFlow: this allows plugin authors to use the latest features of TensorFlow, but it means release versions of TensorFlow may not suffice for development.
 We recommend installing TensorFlow nightly in a [Python virtualenv](https://virtualenv.pypa.io), and then running your modified development copy of TensorBoard within that virtualenv.
 To install TensorFlow nightly within the virtualenv, you can simply run